mjr4077au/PSAppDeployToolkit.WinGet/README.md

 [2024-12-20 15:05:28.731] [Finalization] [Close-ADTSession] [Info] :: *******************************************************************************
 ```
 Instantiates a complete PSAppDeployToolkit deployment session, and installs package with Id `Microsoft.VSTOR` onto the computer.

+## Compiling the module from source

+### Prerequisites

+From PowerShell, run `& .\actions_bootstrap.ps1` to install the required pre-requisites.
+This is only needed once.

+### Building

+From PowerShell, run `Invoke-Build -File .\src\PSAppDeployToolkit.WinGet.build.ps1`, which will compile this module (and your own if you use this project as your basis).

+### Importing

+From PowerShell, run `Import-Module -Name .\src\Artifacts\Module\PSAppDeployToolkit.WinGet`, which will import the built module into your current PowerShell invocation.

 ## Author